Master Pandemonium

 Master Pandemonium (Martin Preston) is a supervillain appearing in American comic books published by Marvel Comics.
 Created by writer Steve Englehart and artist Al Milgrom, the character first appeared in The West Coast Avengers vol. 2 #4 (January 1986).
+Originally an actor, Preston made a pact with Mephisto to replace his lost arm, only to have all of his limbs replaced with demons.

 Publication history

 Martin Preston debuted in The West Coast Avengers vol. 2 #4 (January 1986), created by writer Steve Englehart and artist Al Milgrom.
 He appeared in the Young Avengers Presents series.